Iriomote Island

 1 of 4 in Yaeyama Islands

-Iriomote Island (西表島) is a hidden gem in Okinawa, boasting lush jungles and mangrove forests that cover nearly 90% of its landscape.
-As the second-largest island in the region, Iriomote is part of the stunning Iriomote Ishigaki National Park, Japan’s southernmost national park.
-This untouched paradise invites adventure seekers to explore its diverse ecosystems and breathtaking scenery.
+Iriomote Island (西表島) is a true hidden gem in Okinawa, offering an abundance of natural beauty, including lush jungles and extensive mangrove forests that cover nearly 90% of its landscape.
+As the second-largest island in the Yaeyama group, Iriomote is part of the breathtaking Iriomote-Ishigaki National Park, Japan’s southernmost national park.
+This untouched paradise is a haven for nature lovers, inviting visitors to explore its diverse ecosystems, ranging from dense forests to sparkling rivers, all surrounded by stunning mountain vistas.

 Getting around

-Iriomote Island has just one main road that stretches along the coast from Shirahama to Ohara.
-A public bus runs between these two towns four times a day, taking about 90 minutes for the full trip, costing 1410 yen.
-You can also get a one-day bus pass for 1500 yen.
+Iriomote Island has a single main road that runs along the coast, from Shirahama to Ohara.
+A public bus operates between the two towns four times a day, taking about 90 minutes for the entire journey, with a fare of 1410 yen.
+A one-day bus pass is also available for 1500 yen.

-In addition to the public buses, shuttle buses are available from ferry companies and various tour operators.
-You can also rent a car from several rental offices near the ferry terminals.
+Shuttle buses are also available from ferry companies and tour operators.
+You can rent a car from several rental offices near the ferry terminals.
 For those who prefer cycling, bicycle rentals are available for around 1000 yen per day.

 Attractions